starsheriff/train-os/README.md

 A training session to build an operating system.
 Starting from the ground up, _only_ using resources from _AMD_ and _Intel_.

+## __STILL IN ALPHA STAGE__
+This repository is not polished yet and still has to be regarded in alpha stage.
+The code should compile and work, but the texting is just the first draft I noted down besides while I was coding and researching.

 # What is different to other tutorials?
 There are a lot of tutorials and a large part of the material I present is covered also there.
 So why bother?
 I especially like and got inspired by these: